 3) Sometimes resources are bought or borrowed to meet the needs of an individual child.
 Our setting is organised so that all children have their needs met.
 We ensure that the resources and activities available will suit all age ranges and abilities; challenging and supporting their development.
 Our environment is stimulating and activities are planned using evidence from the observations we make of children’s interests.
 We ensure the room is set up for quiet activities as well as interactive ones.
 We have open access to a flat outside area which has a variety of resources for children to play with.

 4) There will be opportunities to speak with your child’s key person at the end of each session.
-Should you not be collecting your child after each session then we can introduce a home/school book, and we can also make arrangements for you to meet with key persons/Supervisor and SENCos for more lengthy discussions.
+Should you not be collecting your child after each session then we can introduce a home/school book, and we can also make arrangements for you to meet with key persons/Manager and SENCos for more lengthy discussions.
 During this time we can discuss your child’s learning and the strategies that we have put in place.